Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 In fact, this twisting gives us a whole infinite family of odd crossing torus knots, a sampling of which can be seen in @fig-intro-torus_knots.
-A good exercise is to convince yourself that the torus knots in @fig-intro-torus_knots are different from each other.
+A good exercise in building intution is to convince yourself that the torus knots in @fig-intro-torus_knots are different from each other.

 ```{figure} ../../media/torus.svg